LearnTeachCode/intro-javascript-class/week-1/homework1-2.md

   - For chunks of text beyond headings and short descriptions, just use some fake data!
 Try a [lorem ipsum generator](https://loremipsumgenerator.com/) to copy-paste paragraphs of text.
 That's what professional web and graphic designers do!

   - For images, you can generate some placeholder images of any size with these free tools: [PlaceIMG](https://placeimg.com/) or [Placeholder.com](https://placeholder.com/).
 Or feel free to leave out all the images entirely!

+Remember, there's *no right answer* for any of this either!
+Just get started, give it a try, and see what you come up with.
+Have fun with it and experiment!
+That's how you learn. :)